ionos-cloud/terraform-provider-ionoscloud/docs/resources/dbaas_mariadb_cluster.md

 * `mariadb_version` - (Required)[string] The MariaDB version of your cluster.
 * `instances` - (Required)[int] The total number of instances in the cluster (one primary and n-1 secondary).
+* `location`- (Required)[string] The location in which the cluster will be created.
+This is required because different service endpoints are used based on location, possible options are: "de/fra", "de/txl", "es/vit", "fr/par", "gb/lhr", "us/ewr", "us/las", "us/mci".
 * `cores` - (Required)[int] The number of CPU cores per instance.
 * `ram` - (Required)[int] The amount of memory per instance in gigabytes (GB).
 * `storage_size` - (Required)[int] The amount of storage per instance in gigabytes (GB).